 He hurried across the narrow street to the back entrance.
 His keys clicked against the glass door.
-In another second he disappeared inside.
+In another second he had disappeared inside.

-The aristocratic figure in her imagination had been so real that Jeannette couldn't make herself believe this was her new boss.
-Why else would he have a key, and why would he get here so early?
-At least he had left the door unlocked and she could get out of the sun before she turned into a lobster.
+The aristocratic figure in Jeannette's imagination had been so real that she couldn't make herself believe this was her new boss.
+But why else would he have a key, and why would he get here so early?
+At least he had left the door unlocked, and she could get out of the sun before she turned into a lobster.